-Next, add some unsweetened baking chocolate. (photo 5) This no-added sugar baking chocolate is a staple of many of my desserts.
+Next, add some unsweetened baking chocolate.
+This no-added sugar baking chocolate is a staple of many of my desserts.

 Finally, after they are frozen, take them out and allow them to thaw for a little while.
 I find that about five minutes or so is perfect.
 But, you can speed it up by placing the molds in some warm water.

 These taste just like the original fudge pops, but they are low-carb.
 If you are eating them on a hot day, then pour yourself a keto iced coffee to go along with them.

 Before we get to the printable recipe card, here are some questions people often ask about how to make it.

 Any sweetener you prefer can be used for the keto fudge pops.
 I just find erythritol can crystallize if too much is used.

 The taste of these keto pops resembles dark chocolate.
 If you are looking for a less intense chocolate taste, you'd need to up the sweetener and or cut back on the chocolate.

 They will stay fresh in the freezer for up to 6 months.